AndyButland/UmbracoMapper/ReadMe.md

     - Added mapping attributes to `MediaFile`
 - 2.0.3
     - Allowed the default method of retrieving property values from Umbraco to be overriden at the component or view model field level, supporting use with Vorto
+- 2.0.4
+	- Fixed issue when mapping to level above the current node, where the level is too high for the current position in the content tree - thanks [richarth](https://github.com/richarth)

 ## Credits

-Thanks to Ali Taheri, Neil Cumpstey and Robin Herd at [Zone](http://www.zonedigitial.com) for code, reviews and testing.
+Thanks to Ali Taheri, Neil Cumpstey and Robin Herd at [Zone](http://www.zonedigitial.com) for code, reviews and testing - thanks

 ## License